-The Digital Cooperation Organization Participates In WEF Annual Meeting, Led By Secretary-General
+The Digital Cooperation Organization participates in WEF Annual Meeting, led by Secretary-General

 “Our thought leadership during these sessions will be of enormous benefit to our organization’s mission and vision towards achieving inclusive and sustainable digital prosperity around the world and continue our role in supporting the UN Sustainable Development Goals.”

-In discussing“TradeTech's Nine Trillion Dollar Promise”, the Secretary-General will join a distinguished global panel including the Prime Minister of Pakistan, H.E.
-Anwaar
+In discussing “TradeTech’s Nine Trillion Dollar Promise”, the Secretary-General will join a distinguished global panel including the Prime Minister of Pakistan, H.E.
+Anwaar-ul-Haq Kakar; Nigeria’s Minister of Industry, Trade and Investment, H.E.
+Doris Anite; UAE Minister of State for Foreign Trade, H.E.
+Dr. Thani Ahmed Al Zeyoudi and A.P.
+Møller-Maersk Chief Executive Officer Vincent Clerc.

+These high-level digital decision-makers will examine how technological, regulatory, and business model innovations are addressing the hurdles to digitalizing global trade and foreign direct investment to harness this massive digital potential that could increase trade by nearly nine Trillion Dollars by 2026 within the G7 alone.

+The Secretary-General will also play an integral role by contributing to a DCO led closed session with Bahrain, Pakistan, Rwanda, and Saudi Arabia on “Driving Digital Development Through Investment”, in which she will share the insights on a number of the barriers to the digital economy, and the importance to help countries attract investments for their digital economy to accelerate progress towards the UN Sustainable Development Goals.

 Legal Disclaimer: